TiESV/SmartCitiesHackathon/wastemanagement/README.md

 Your game score is determined by the total revenue you earn less the costs incurred.
 It will be one of the main factors in evaluating your hackathon performance.

 ### The Rhythm
 The game activities run on a simulated daily cycles according to an artificial clock with or without your intervention.
-One day in the game is equivalent to 12 minutes in real time.
+You will get notification on very tick.
+Each Tick of Virtual Clock is equivalent to 1 Minute of Virtual Time.
+You will receive Ticks very 500ms (0.5s) in real-time.
+Therefore one day in the game is equivalent to 12 minutes in real time.
 The game currently runs indefinitely.
 If you want 30-day time period you can stop the clock after 6 hours (Real time)

 ## How It Works